Troops could be called to testify in lawsuits against long-term care homes

 Stephen Birman and Lucy Jackson of Toronto law firm Thomson Rogers are leading a proposed $20-million class-action lawsuit brought against the Altamonte Care Community on behalf of the Toronto home's residents and their families.

+The lawsuit against Altamonte and its parent company, Sienna Senior Living Inc., alleges negligence and breach of duty over a lack of proper protocols and training as well as severe understaffing and a lack of proper equipment before and during the pandemic.

+It is one of several court actions brought against long-term care facilities since COVID-19 first hit in earnest in March, ravaging many homes across the country.
+Nursing home residents and staff account for the vast majority of COVID-19 deaths in Canada.

-They say the troops' firsthand observations could be critical in proving their clients' claims against the home and that they plan to try to collect service members' statements during the course of their lawsuit.
+Birman and Jackson say the troops' firsthand observations could be critical in proving their clients' claims against the home, particularly as lockdowns imposed since March have made it difficult to impossible for residents' families to get into the facility.

-The Department of National Defence says military personnel have an obligation to report their observations about any mission and acknowledges they can be called upon as witnesses in legal proceedings.
+"The military is in a position to provide very helpful evidence," Birman told The Canadian Press.

+"They came in as a third party, as an objective observer, and they saw and identified a horrendous and shocking situation that may never have come to the forefront to the extent that it has if not for their involvement."

 This report by The Canadian Press was first published June 7, 2020.